surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   -  Creating a Project to control our data model
   - Configuring the model to access our connection
-  - Create visualisation for
+  - Create visualisation for to ex

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNTg3MzU2Myw0Mzg3NDYwNzMsMjEwND
+eyJoaXN0b3J5IjpbLTQ4MDE3NDQwMyw0Mzg3NDYwNzMsMjEwND
 cwMjA0LC0xMzk3NjkzNDI2LC0xNzUwMjg3NjUzXX0=
 -->